 Square strongly prefers email support over phone support.
 The company claims to answer emails within 24 hours, but the basic consensus from existing users is that Square takes anywhere from three to seven days to respond, and some people never receive a response at all.
 The Square email for support is listed below.

 Square email: firstname.lastname@example.org

-Alternatively, you can contact Square via this form on the company’s Web site.
+Alternately, you can contact Square via a form on the company’s Web site.